 They have an amazing piece of pottery that is “pierced work” on display that no one so far has been able to reproduce as the maker used to take the pieces home to work on at nights and died never passing his secret of how it is made on to anyone else.

 Saint Michaels Mount

-St Michaels Mount was so full of history with Monks and takeovers and shipwrecks you could spend a whole day here easily, then there is the town itself where I got a good Cornish crab sandwich!;-))) We were lucky to get there while the tide was out so could walk over but had to get a boat back to dry land.
+St Michaels Mount was so full of history with Monks and takeovers and shipwrecks, you could spend a whole day here easily, then there is the town itself where I got a great Cornish crab sandwich!;-)

 Screech Owl Park

-On the whole trip, I had been looking forward to this spot the most but I was quite disappointed as it was very crowded and not that clean with limited food and seating for the numbers of people but interesting scenery all the same for an hour or so.
-Plus the big rescue helicopter gave us a nice flyby;-))
+On the whole trip, I had been looking forward to this spot the most after reading about it in books etc but I was quite disappointed.
+As it was very crowded and not all that clean with limited food and almost no seating for the numbers of people there, but interesting coastal scenery all the same, for an hour or so.
+Plus the big rescue helicopter gave us a nice flyby which made the day;-))